cdemetriadis/RiCino-Lap-Counter/README.md

 ### Transponder ###
-The transponders are based on a single ATtiny85 chip design and are programmed to emit a single HEX code.
+The transponders are based on a single ATtiny85 chip design and are programmed to emit a single 2 byte HEX code, delivering over 60.000 unique ID's.

 ![Transponder Schematic](Transponder/Transponder.png)

+##### Transponder HEX Code Generator #####
+When you programme your own transponders, it goes without saying that you should create each transponder to emit a unique code.
+Doing this on a local scale is easy.
+But we've built a tool to generate, catalogue and register every unique code used for RiCino Lap Counter.
+This way, no two transponders will ever be the same, no matter where you are in the world.